The breathable, more flexible alternative to concrete

-A limecrete floor consists of a compacted layer of Recycled Foamed Glass (RFG) insulation on top of prepared sub-base and geotextile membrane.
-This is followed by another layer of geotextile and limecrete produced using lightweight insulating aggregate rather than conventional sand.
-Depending on individual requirements this can be followed by screed before the final floor finish.
+A slabless limecrete floor consists of a compacted layer of RFG insulation on too of a prepared subbase and geotextile membrane.
+This is followed by another layer of geotextile and limecrete screed, produced using washed sharp sand and fibre re-enforcement.

 We successfully work with limecrete inside during the winter by heating the water.
-The ambient temperature of the room then needs to be maintained.
+The ambient temperature of the room then needs to be maintained at 5 deg Celsius or higher.

 We are featured in an issue of Listed Heritage Magazine.
 As seen in Listed Heritage, membership journal of the Listed Property Owner’s Club.